-- Loop your dupattas through the rings and use a hanger to suspend them.
+- Use shower curtain rings for the dupattas.
+Loop your dupattas through the rings and use a hanger to suspend them.

 - Straighten your clothes before storing them.
 They consume less space.